 1810 Royal Montrose Golf Club

-Golf had been played on Montrose’s extensive links for centuries before any formal society existed.
-Essentialyy, 'club' activity got off to a rolling start over 50 years.
+Golf was played on Montrose’s extensive links for centuries before any formal society existed.

 The principal club there today is the Royal Montrose Mercantile Golf Club.
-Arguably, the inauguration date of the Royal Montrose Golf Club should be 1785, when a group of golfers organised a Petition to the Sheriff Depute (a minor judge) to complain about a tenant farmer ploughing up part of the links.
+Arguably, the inauguration date of the Royal Montrose should be 1785, when a group of golfers organised a Petition to the Sheriff Depute (a minor judge) to complain about a tenant farmer ploughing up part of the links.
 Other golf clubs have used similar criteria as evidence of their foundation.

-The official foundation date of 1 January 1810 for the Montrose Golf Club is 1st January 1810, which comes from the embossed cover of the Club’s first Minute book, although the first extant minutes don't begin until 1813.
+However, the official foundation date of the Montrose Golf Club is 1st January 1810, which comes from the embossed cover of the Club’s first Minute book, although the first extant minutes don't begin until 1813.

-The first Captain was James Bertram in 1817; the first gold medal was commissioned and played for in 1818; the first rules were drawn up in 1830 and the first Treasurer was appointed in 1848.
+The first noted Captain was James Bertram in 1817; the first gold medal was commissioned and played for in 1818; the first rules were drawn up in 1830 and the first Treasurer was appointed in 1848.

 The name of the Club was altered to the "Montrose Royal Albert Golf Club" in 1845 when His Royal Highness, Prince Albert, husband of Queen Victoria, became the Club's Patron.
 The Club's present Patron is His Royal Highness, Prince Andrew, The Duke of York.

-The Royal Montrose Minutes contain details of the Montrose course card in 1849, which was a round of 17 holes on the common east and north links measuring about 6,120 yards.
+The Royal Montrose Minutes contain details of the Montrose course card in 1849, a round of 17 holes on the east and north links measuring about 6,120 yards.
 At the time, there were 11 holes, of which holes 5 to 10 were played twice.
 Later there were other holes and a course on the south links, which provided at least 25 holes, though there is no evidence that they were all routinely played.
 From 1863, the annual medal was played over 18 holes, technically making Montrose the second oldest 18-hole golf course after the Old Course.